jfcloutier/karma_system/design_notes/acting.md

 * If the plan's directives are goals
   * For each directive in the plan in turn
-    * tell the umwelt CAs to execute their executable plan for the directive if they have one, in the context of an intent, via (`execute(DirectiveId)`).
+    * tell the umwelt CAs to execute their executable plan for the directive if they have one, in the context of an intent, via (`execute(Directive)`).
-    * when the directive is confirmed as executed (`executed(DirectiveId)`) by the umwelt CA, the CA moves to executing the next directive, until the entire plan is executed.
+    * when the directive is confirmed as executed (`executed(Directive)`) by the umwelt CA, the CA moves to executing the next directive, until the entire plan is executed.
 * If the plan's directives are commands
   * tell the effector CAs one level below to execute all planned commands (they ready the body to execute at once the commanded actions)
   * tell the body to execute the readied actuations at once
 * If the plan was for a received directive
-  * the CA broadcasts `executed(DirectiveId)` to its parents.
+  * the CA broadcasts `executed(Directive)` to its parents.
 * If the planned goal was the CA's intent
   * the CA broadcasts `intent_completed(IntentId)`.